AxisCommunications/body-worn-integration-api/README.md

 Please note that all capabilities are considered unsupported if the object is missing or wrongly formatted.
 This is also true if a capability is not present or set to false.

 When responding to a request the Etag header, which contains the md5 hash of the JSON object, must be set, as it's used as a checksum.
-A typical log error from the SCU if cases where the header is incorrect is `object corrupt`.
+A typical log error from the SCU in cases where the header is incorrect is `object corrupt`.

 ### Connection file